Top 5 Mining Stocks To Watch In 2017

 There is a lot of senior and junior mining companies but not all of them are worth investing in.
 Some of them have more potential than others and in some of the cases, the risks far outweigh the potential gains.
-I decided to compile list of TOP 5 mine developers that are realistically able to generate triple digit gains for their shareholders in 2017.
-There are definitely some other companies with high potential, that could be considered for inclusion into the TOP 5.
+I decided to compile a list of Top 5 mine developers that are realistically able to generate triple-digit gains for their shareholders in 2017.
+There are definitely some other companies with high potential, that could be considered for inclusion into the Top 5.
 Please, feel free to share your opinions in the comments section.

 5. Platinum Group Metals (NYSEMKT:PLG)

 Platinum Group Metals prepared several disappointments for its shareholders in 2016.
 The ramp-up process at its South African Maseve PGM mine takes much longer than expected and the company was forced to undergo several rounds of equity financing.
 As a result, the share price of Platinum Group Metals grew only by 4% in 2016, even though it was up by more than 150% at one point.
-Although another negative Maseve-related surprises are not excluded, shares of the company are very attractive.
+Although other negative Maseve-related surprises are not excluded, shares of the company are very attractive.
 The main reason is the Waterberg deposit.

-The South Africa located Waterberg deposit is 58.62% owned by Platinum Group Metals.
-The remainder is owned by Mnombo Wethu Consultants, and a consortium of Japanese companies, JOGMEC.
+The South Africa-located Waterberg deposit is 58.62% owned by Platinum Group Metals.
+The remainder is owned by Mnombo Wethu Consultants and a consortium of Japanese companies, JOGMEC.
 The deposit contains inferred and indicated resources of 10.64 million toz platinum, 21.86 million toz palladium, 0.29 million toz rhodium and 2.80 million toz gold.
 The reserves contain 3.67 million toz platinum, 7.56 million toz palladium, 0.123 million toz rhodium and 0.95 million toz gold.
 The deposit is still open, so the numbers will most probably grow further in the future.
-According to the PFS, the Waterberg mine should produce 744,000 toz 4E (platinum, palladium, rhodium and gold) per year, at a cash cost of only $248/toz 4E, due to the meaningful copper and nickel by-product credits.
+According to the PFS, the Waterberg mine should produce 744,000 toz 4E (platinum, palladium, rhodium and gold) per year at a cash cost of only $248/toz 4E due to the meaningful copper and nickel by-product credits.

 The Waterberg feasibility study is expected by the end of 2017.
 If all the permits are granted, the mine construction should start in 2018.
 The Maseve mine is crucial for Platinum Group Metals to be able to finance its share of the Waterberg capex without an excessive share dilution.
 Some positive news regarding the Maseve mine ramp-up could push the share price notably higher.
 Platinum Group Metals is a risky investment, but the Waterberg deposit alone is worth much more than the current market capitalisation of approximately $170 million.